FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/2_Task1.md

 ```

-### start-over
+### Starting Over
-if you want start-over anything and remove kubernetes completely. do below on all master node and worker node.  if you are statisfy your k8s and want go to next taks. you can skip this.
+If you wish to start over and completely remove Kubernetes from all master and worker nodes, execute the following command on each node.
+This step is ideal if you're seeking a clean slate for experimenting further or if any part of the setup did not go as planned:

 ```bash
 sudo kubeadm reset -f
 ```

+Note: This action will reset your Kubernetes cluster, removing all configurations, deployments, and associated data.
+It's a critical step, so proceed with caution.

+On the other hand, if you are satisfied with your current Kubernetes setup and ready to move on to the next task, you can skip this step.
+This flexibility allows you to either delve deeper into Kubernetes functionalities or reset your environment for additional testing and learning opportunities.